Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You learn the *Thaumaturgy* and *Guidance* cantrip.
 When you cast those cantrips through card deck and you can use it to create illusions that duplicate the effects of stage magic or use it to reveal a divination to a target.
 You can conceal the Verbal and Somatic components of the spell as ordinary conversation or card handling.

 **Hidden Ace**
-When you finish a Long Rest, you can choose two spell from your class's spell list and imbue those spell into cards.
+When you finish a **:rest-long: Long Rest**, you can choose two spell from your class's spell list and imbue those spell into cards.
 The chosen spell must have a casting time of 1 action, and it must be a level for which you have :rsc-spell-slot: Spell Slots.
 The card remains imbued with this spell for 8 hours.

 While the card is imbued with the spell, you can use a **:rsc-b: Bonus Action**{ .rsc } to flourish the card and cast the spell within.
 The card then immediately loses its magic.